reason-healthcare/AHRQ-CDS-Connect-Authoring-Tool/TYPESCRIPT_MIGRATION_STRATEGY.md

 - Convert entire groups at once
 - Apply Express typing patterns: `Request, Response, NextFunction`
 - Use consistent error handling types

+**Completion Notes:**
+- ✅ All handlers in Group 1 converted to TypeScript
+- ✅ Fixed critical bug in query modifiers (changed `isRoot` from `false` to `true`)
+- ✅ Added proper type annotations throughout
+- ✅ Added error handling and defensive checks
+- ⚠️ **Known Issue**: 1 suggestion test failing (related to suggestions with actions)
+  - See `api/SUGGESTIONS_TEST_ISSUE.md` for detailed investigation notes
+  - Tests pass for suggestions with empty actions, but 1 test fails when actions contain MedicationRequest/ServiceRequest resources
+  - Issue appears to be in `constructSuggestion` method formatting logic
+  - **Note**: Our formatting fix attempts introduced 4 additional failing tests (regressions), which were reverted
+  - 248 tests passing (up from 183 originally), 1 failing, 5 pending

 ### 2.6 Routers (Day 9)